 Polyurethane Frequently Asked Questions

-We are interested in using some of your Fre-thane tubing which we already have a large stock of for various pressure lines.
-I was curious if it is suitable for use with gasoline, the specs say it is resistant to gas, but will it hold up to being filled with gas for a long period of time?
+We are interested in using some of your Fre-thane tubing for various pressure lines.
+Is it suitable for use with gasoline?
+The specs say it is resistant to gas, but will it hold up to being filled with gas for a long period of time?

 I am running a 55ksi water jet; I am looking for an abrasion resistant 1/8" ID 3/16" OD mixing tube hose.
 The tubing is not under pressure, but carries abrasion to the water jet nozzle.